usnistgov/SAMURAI/docs/quick_start/viewing_data.rst

 After a sweep has completed, the file in which the data was output should contain a number of \*.snp files equal to the number of positions that were swept over.
 This file should also contain a 'metafile.json' and a 'metafile.raw' file.
-If the sweep finished correctly, the 'metafile.json' file contains all of the metadata in a javascript object notation (JSON) file. the 'metafile.raw' is an intermediary storage file used during measurements and can be ignored.
+If the sweep finished correctly, the 'metafile.json' file contains all of the metadata in a javascript object notation (JSON) file.
+The 'metafile.raw' is an intermediary storage file used during measurements and can be ignored.

 #.
 Calibrate the Data